realworldocaml/book/en/compiler-backend.md

 when it executes the bytecode.

-You can also generate a complete standalone executable that bundles the `ocamlrun` interpreter with the bytecode in a single binary.
-This is known as a *custom runtime* mode and is built as follows.
+You can also generate a complete standalone executable that bundles the
+<command>ocamlrun</command> interpreter with the bytecode in a single binary.
+This is known as
+a *custom runtime* mode and is built as follows.

 ```frag